T4NKER/Playwright_Demo/readme.md

 #### Additional remarks

 I tested with chromium, webkit and mozilla and the increased timeouts that I have done for some tests are purely because of webkit.
 It rendered the page for so long I doubled the timeout.
 Else I think it should work.
 It worked best on chromium.

+Please note that this is a basic test suite and does not cover all the edge cases and possibilities.
+It's recommended to run the tests in different browsers and environments to ensure compatibility.